UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/visibility.rst

 *******************

 .. seealso::
-   See the Python reference of this logic brick in :class:`KX_VisibilityActuator`.
+   See the Python reference of this logic brick in :class:`SCA_VisibilityActuator`.

 The *Visibility Actuator* allows the user to change the visibility of objects during run-time.